 Steve Pixley via his client organised credit for us on Yap and introduced his associate Willie Banua (on Yap) who then bought for us the absolutely essential parts required to repair Yarramundi.
 He then hand delivered them to Captain Dominic Tafiileicheng of Hapilmohol 1 (H1) the outer island cargo ship.
 Captain Dominic ensured those essential parts got to us on Faraulep - and free of charge.

 Warren Fraser and members of TSPS for their assistance in seeking passing yachts and other help.

 Andrew & Peter Le Lievre had no end of ideas, never tired searching for engine manuals or providing instructions.
 Andrew also crewed from Shimoda to Saipan and after that continued to provide weather reports.

-Wayne Baumunk of Coral Reef Center Guam came up with ideas similar to the Le Lievre brothers for repairing the boat and between them all we were able to work on refining the ideas that eventually provided successful in that we got to Yap without anymore leaks of the rudder falling off.
+Wayne Baumunk of Coral Reef Center Guam came up with ideas similar to the Le Lievre brothers for repairing the boat and between them all we were able to work on refining the ideas that eventually proved successful in that we got to Yap without anymore leaks of the rudder falling off!
 Wayne also assisted with the 'go - no go' decision, introduced me to Arthur Tretnoff, provided daily weather forecasts and also introduced us to the Commander of Guam Coast Guard.

 Kent of KG Mechanical in Cairns forwarded Rod and I critical workshop diagrams to help us repair the full injector pump.
 Without them we would not have been able to have put the pump back together properly and get the injection timing right.